Ji4chenLi/Multi-Task-Batch-RL/README.md

 python main.py --config=DOMAIN_NAME --goal=GOAL_ID
 ```

-Simultaneously, you can get the reward prediction ensembles by going to the ``reward_prediction_ensemble`` and runing
+Simultaneously, you can get the reward prediction ensembles by going to the ``reward_prediction_ensemble`` and running

 ```
 python main.py --config=DOMAIN_NAME
 ```

-and can get the next state prediction ensembles by going to the ``transition_prediction_ensemble`` and runing
+and can get the next state prediction ensembles by going to the ``transition_prediction_ensemble`` and running

 ```
 python main.py --config=DOMAIN_NAME